boshoff7/MortgageCalculator/README.md

 Problems encountered:
 - UI is very basic, therefore setting up the textfields and labels were straight forward.
-- Setting up the calculation and the conversion of Strings to Doubles and visa versa, were the only slightly challenging components of the app.
+- Setting up the calculation and the conversion of Strings to Doubles and vice versa, were the only slightly challenging components of the app.

 Skills Learnt:
 - Incorporating a UISlider and using it to adjust the value in a text field.